Liposomal Delivery and Absorption (2019 Update)

-The key to liposomal delivery is the liposome itself.
+The key to Liposomal Delivery is the use of Fatty Acid to increase absoption.
+If a Biological Ingredients does not bind to a Fat Soluble Lipid, the supplement is destroyed in digestion.
 A liposome is a circular cell-like object composed of an outer “shell” (which functions the same as our cell membranes) and an inner compartment which can carry supplements directly to parts of the body.

 Just like the head and tail parts of the phospholipids, different supplements are either attracted to (hydrophilic) or repelled by (hydrophobic) water.
-Hydrophilic supplements are stored within the innermost part of the liposome where there is liquid, protected until they reach their destination in the body.
+Hydrophilic supplements are stored within the innermost part of the Lipid Bilayer where there is Nanoparticle Liquid, protected in the bloodstream until they reach their destination in the body.
 Hydrophobic supplements, on the other hand are stored within the phospholipid bilayer in the inner section the tails create.
-As long as the liposome stays whole, both types of supplements will stay safe from being broken down or absorbed until they are delivered to the proper cells.
+As long as the Liposome stays whole, both types of supplements will stay safe from being broken down or absorbed until they are delivered to cells they are targeting.

 Liposomes are not the only way supplements have been encapsulated to try and increase absorption and decrease loss of supplements within the body.
-But no other method has proven as effective as liposomes.
-For example, encapsulating supplements with single layer membranes instead of phospholipids doesn’t protect the supplements at all: they are immediately absorbed wherever they enter, making it impossible to target specific parts of the body.
+But no other method has proven as effective as Liposomal Encapsulation.
+For example, encapsulating supplements with single layer membranes instead of phospholipids doesn’t protect the supplements at all: they are immediately absorbed wherever they enter, making it impossible to target specific parts of the cell membrane.

 So how does this increase effectiveness?